neginmhg/IOS-Quiz-App-/README.md

 #  Quiz App

-A trivia quiz app built with Swift.
+A trivia quiz app built with Swift using MVC structure.

 ## Default Quiz